Celebrate American Heart Month in February with Extra Cardiac Care

 ANS testing is based on Heart Rate Variability (HRV), which monitors the R-R intervals, beat-by-beat blood pressure, and pulse waveform.
 When we perform these ANS tests, our goal is to monitor the body’s response to changes through determinants like heart rate and blood pressure.

 ANS testing might be recommended for individuals with conditions like:

 - Parkinson’s disease

 However, in honor of American Heart Month, we should all be proactive about monitoring our heart health.

 How Does a Spinal Cord Injury Affect the Autonomic Nervous System?

 Be proactive about your heart and spinal health with ANS testing.
-Call Unruh Spine Centers at (661) 338-5167 or contact us online to learn more.
+Call Unruh Spine Centers at (661) 288-0022 or contact us online to learn more about our services.